 CIL exemptions and relief

-Self-build exemption guidance for claimants
+Extension exemption guidance for claimants

 Applicants need to assume liability to pay CIL in relation to the development.
+This form must be received and acknowledged prior to the commencement of the development.

 This must be done before any exemption can be claimed for.